Tereza Martincová: 2021–22: Top 100 in singles & doubles, WTA Tour singles final & first title in doubles

-Qualified for Dubai, she reached the third round at a WTA-1000 event for the first time, defeating Kristýna Plíšková and world No. 11, Kiki Bertens.
+Qualified for 2021 Dubai Championships, she reached the third round at a WTA-1000 event for the first time, defeating Kristýna Plíšková and world No. 11, Kiki Bertens.
 After qualifying for another WTA-1000 event in Miami and making second round, where she pushed world No. 9 and eventual finalist, Bianca Andreescu, to a tiebreak in the first set, she made her top 100 singles debut.

-Martincová scored her first Grand Slam tournament match-win at the French Open, defeating Ivana Jorović 6–3, 7–6.
+Later, she scored her first Grand Slam tournament match-win at the French Open, defeating Ivana Jorović 6–3, 7–6.
 She then lost to 28th seeded Jessica Pegula, in straight sets.

-Martincová started her grass-court season with quarterfinal showings in Nottingham and Birmingham, scoring big wins over former top-10 members and major champions, Samantha Stosur and Jelena Ostapenko.
+Martincová started her grass-court season with quarterfinal showings in Nottingham and Birmingham, scoring big wins over former top-10 members and major champions, Samantha Stosur and Jeļena Ostapenko.
 Entering Wimbledon in good form, she stormed into the third round on grandslam for the first time, defeating former quarterfinalist Alison Riske and Nadia Podoroska.
 Her run was ended by eventual finalist and compatriot Karolína Plíšková.

 Martincová then reached her first WTA Tour final in Prague without dropping a set.
 She won just two games in the championship match against compatriot and French Open champion Barbora Krejčíková.

-Entering the US Open unseeded, Martincová was swept aside in the first round by 18th seed Victoria Azarenka 4–6, 0–6, despite being 4–1 up in the first set.

-Martincová reached her first WTA 500 level quarterfinal in Ostrava, defeating Kateřina Siniaková and Anastasia Pavlyuchenkova before losing to eventual finalist Maria Sakkari.
+Entering the US Open unseeded, Martincová was swept aside in the first round by 18th seed Victoria Azarenka in the straight sets, despite being 4–1 up in the first set.
+In September 2021, she reached her first WTA 500 level quarterfinal in 2021 Ostrava Open, defeating Kateřina Siniaková and Anastasia Pavlyuchenkova before losing to eventual finalist Maria Sakkari.
 She ended season by losing a titanic battle at Kremlin Cup, losing 4–6, 6–4, 3–6 to world No. 6 and eventual 2021 WTA Finals champion, Garbiñe Muguruza, in the second round.

-She made her top 50 debut in November, finishing year as world No. 48.
+In November, she made her top 50 debut, finishing year as world No. 48.

 Martincová qualified into the Australian Open main draw for the first time.
 In the first round, she defeated Lauren Davis, before she lost to 30th seeded Camila Giorgi in the second.
 She won just one singles match before entering the Australian Open, but she reached her first WTA doubles final at the Melbourne Summer Set 2 with Mayar Sherif, followed by another doubles final the following week at the Adelaide International 2 with Markéta Vondroušová, losing both in three sets.
 Martincová made her top 100 debut in doubles, after reaching the second round of the Australian Open with Vondroušová.

+Partnering Marta Kostyuk, Martincová won the doubles title at the 2022 Zavarovalnica Sava Portorož, defeating Tereza Mihalíková and Cristina Bucșa in the final.